ganatan/sandbox/prototypes/starter/backend-java/README.md

 # backend-java

-Java 21 web application packaged as a WAR, without Spring, using Servlet API + JAX-RS (Jakarta EE), deployable on Tomcat or Jetty, with Checkstyle, unit tests, and Maven build.
+Java 21 web application packaged as a WAR, without Spring, using Servlet API + JAX-RS (Jakarta EE), deployable on Tomcat , with Checkstyle, unit tests, and Maven build.

 ---